betaflight/betaflight/docs/Board - Naze32.md

 # Recovery

 ## Board
-Short the two pads labelled 'Boot' *taking extra care not to touch the 5V pad* Apply power to the board
++ Short the two pads labelled 'Boot' **taking extra care not to touch the 5V pad**
++ Apply power to the board
-Remove the short on the board
++ Remove the short on the board

 ## Cleanflight configurator
-Select the correct hardware and the desired release of the Clearflight firmware Put a check in the "No reboot sequence"
++ Select the correct hardware and the desired release of the Clearflight firmware
++ Put a check in the "No reboot sequence"
-Flash
++ Flash firmware

 ```
 /-------------------\